danx2016/ps1pong/README.md

 Very simple pong implementation for PS1 using MIPS toolchain + Nugget + Psy-Q Dev Kit.

-<b>warning:</b> this project uses <b>float<b> type which is strongly discouraged for consoles like PS1 according to the most experienced people in the PSX.Dev.
+<b>warning:</b> this project uses <b>float</b> type which is strongly discouraged for consoles like PS1 according to the most experienced people in the PSX.Dev.
 The recommendation is to use <b>fixed point math</b> insted.

 ## How to Build ##